milovanderlinden/blackarch-site/_posts/2016-07-19-brazilian-translation.md

 icon: fa-language
 ---

-We have released the brazilian translation of the BlackArch Linux Guide.
+We have released the brazilian translation of the BlackArch Guide.

 Thanks a lot to [teixeirazeus](https://twitter.com/teixeirazeus) for the translation.